Smolich404/OplineSoftware/README.md

 The PRO version is for people who do not use tiles and only the default Microsoft Store application, and an add-on to Disable / Enable Windows Update, Defender and Services.

-Wersja PRO jest dla osób którzy nie używają kafelek oraz i tylko wyłącznie domyślną aplikacje Microsoft Store, i dodatek do Wyłączenia / Włączania Windows Update, Defender i Usługi.
+Wersja PRO jest dla osób którzy nie używają kafelek oraz i tylko wyłącznie domyślną aplikacje Microsoft Store, i dodatek do Wyłączenia / Włączania Windows Update, Defender oraz Usługi.

 ### Instruction | Instrukcja